DataDog/dd-py-tracing-workshop/README.md

 TraceMiddleware(app, tracer, service="match-maker")
 ```

-The middleware is operating by monkeypatching the flask integration to being:
+The middleware is operating by monkey patching the flask integration to ensure it is:
 - Timing requests
 - Collecting request-scoped metadata
 - Pinning some information to the global request context to allow causal relationships to be registered